 Energy is an essential service and it is important that everyone can access it.
 Laws exist to protect you, and to provide consistent safeguards in terms of the sale of energy to customers.

-If you live in New South Wales, Queensland, South Australia, Tasmania, or the Australian Capital Territory, you are covered by the National Energy Customer Framework (NECF).
-In Victoria, Northern Territory and Western Australia energy consumers’ protections are provided through local legislation.
+If you live in the Australian Capital Territory, New South Wales, Queensland, South Australia or Tasmania, you're covered by the National Energy Customer Framework (NECF).
+In the Northern Territory, Victoria and Western Australia energy consumers’ protections are provided through local legislation.

 Common questions from consumers about their rights

 I don’t think my meter is working—who do I call?

 Under the NECF you have the right to arrange for your meter to be tested if you believe it’s faulty.
 You should contact your retailer to make arrangements for a meter test.
 However, if the meter is found to be working correctly, you can be charged for the cost of the meter test.
 This cost may vary, so you should confirm the amount you may be charged before asking for a meter test.

 My bill is based on an estimate—is this allowed?